mer-team/vidExtractor/README.md

 - **hadolint**: Ensures the Dockerfiles that are present follow the rules too.
 - **Commitlint**: Validates commit messages against the project's commit message conventions.

+#### Bypassing Commit Hooks

+Currently, the project has pre-commit and pre-push hooks.
+Push hooks run the tests and, since ytdl-core node library is unstable, this might end up being too strict.
+You can bypass this by using --no-verify, for example `git push --no-verify`.
+If that fails just go to `husky/pre-push` and comment out the line with `#`.

 ### Commitlint Configuration

 Commitlint enforces a structured format for commit messages to maintain a clean and readable Git history.
 The format is as follows: